ltfschoen/jekyll-now/_posts/2016-11-17-Building-Apps-React-Flux.md

     * Note: JSX is preferred (**Fail Fast Fail Loudly**) over enhanced HTML since in case of error it shows line number (since it is JS)

 * Virtual DOM
-    * Virtual DOM is an abstraction over the DOM.
+    * Virtual DOM is an abstraction over the DOM that performs in-memory comparisons.
 React monitors the value of each component's state using fast memory
     * Efficiency is important with mobile web and to consume batteries using less CPU
     * Less expensive DOM updates for performance and efficiency.
 Avoids **browser thrashing** where everything updates due to small change
     * Save time by comparing current DOM state with desired future DOM state and choosing most efficient way to update it without an expensive redraw using up the CPU